Jollerprutt/proxmox-node/README.md

 # Proxmox Node Building
 This recipe builds two physical hardware Proxmox nodes and one Synology VM Proxmox node.
-Such a group is called a cluster and has a central management WebGUI by a single URL/IP address.
-A cluster or of three nodes can form a quorum so you can have High Availability in the event a node fails.
+Such a group of nodes is called a cluster and has a central management WebGUI by a single URL/IP address.
+Because a cluster of 3x nodes can form a quorum we have High Availability in the event a node fails.

 The hardware in this recipe includes:
 *  1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs;